88-degrees/Book-of-Changes/appendix03s2.md

 Paragraph 58 belongs to the first and sixth lines.
 We are hardly prepared for the statement that 'the maker or makers' had so much difficulty in determining the meaning of the first line.
 Of course when they had fixed that and completed the figure, explaining all the lines, it was easy for the student to follow their exposition, as paragraph 59 says.

-Paragraph 60 seems to say that the work of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou) on each line was but an indicating in detail of the processes of his father's mind in explaining the whole figure.
+[Paragraph 60](#p-402) seems to say that the work of the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou) on each line was but an indicating in detail of the processes of his father's mind in explaining the whole figure.

-###### p.
-402

 The last two paragraphs mention several points important to be attended to in studying, more especially, the [duke of Zhou](https://en.wikipedia.org/wiki/Duke_of_Zhou) on the several lines.
 Three different views of the concluding statement, -- 'are they occupied,' &c., -- are given in the imperial edition.
 'It belongs,' says Wû Kăng, 'to the fifth line;' 'to the third line,' says [Hú Bǐng-wén](http://bec001.web3.ncku.edu.tw/var/file/142/1142/img/2248/5802.pdf) (also of the Yuán dynasty); while [Hóu Xíngguǒ](https://zh.wikipedia.org/zh-cn/侯行果) (of the Táng dynasty) held that it belonged to both.
 The [Kāng Xī](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors say that 'by discriminating and combining these views, we get to the meaning of the text.'
 I am unable to do so.